A Guide to 7 Spanish Proficiency Tests

 Suppose you have specific needs, such as speaking Rioplatense Spanish for business.
 In that case, you can take the CELU exam to review your Argentinian Spanish.
 But this exam may not be offered in your area.

-Consider each exam’s levels, types of tests, variants, cost, and popularity before deciding.
+Before deciding, consider each exam’s levels, types of tests, variants, cost, and popularity.
 Some exams may be expensive, while affordable options may not be globally accepted.

 It’s also necessary to consider which abilities the exam focuses on, such as writing or speaking.
 Modular exams allow you to focus on specific sections, while some may cater to distinct varieties of Spanish.

-Before committing to the Spanish test, ponder all the details, benefits, and disadvantages.
-Pick the exam that best fits your needs and goals.
+Before committing to the Spanish test, consider all the details, benefits, and disadvantages.
+Then, pick the exam that best suits your needs and goals.

 Do you have any questions or are uncertain about something?
 Share your views in the comments below!